OWASP/www-chapter-kathmandu/tab_pastevents.md

 ### 0x08
 1. Build.
 Push.
 Breach. - How I Compromised Your Prod Infra -	Nirmal Thapa
 2. From Report to Resolution: How Documentation Shapes Security Decisions - Dikshya Shrestha
-3. Anatomy of Our Most Impactful Security Vulnerabilities - Anish Bhattarai/Bisahl Ray"
+3. Anatomy of Our Most Impactful Security Vulnerabilities - Anish Bhattarai/Bisahl Ray
 4. Focusing on What Truly Matters in Cybersecurity - Kritika Kapali
 5. Breaking the Build: CI/CD Security Exploits and Best Practices - Sajan Dawadi
 6. A Love Story Written in Facebook Access Tokens -	Manoz Gautam